vikp6/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+**Peer Testing/Feedback**
-- Slow down cycling of each season, introduce a delay for the button debounce
+- Slow down cycling of each season
+- Introduce a button delay so seasons don't get skipped

+**User Testing - James Donnelly**
+- Option for Seasons cycled through very fast
+- Include a Time.Sleep()
+- Better explain what HMS is so it is clearer

 # Lab 2 Part 2